Factorization for the matrix-valued general Jacobi system on the full-line lattice: The factorization formulas

 \end{corollary}

-In Theorem~\ref{theorem4.3} the transition matrix for the full-line lattice is expressed as an ordered matrix product of the transition matrices for the two fragments described in \eqref{4.1}--\eqref{4.4}.
-In the next theorem, we express the scattering coefficients for the full-line lattice in terms of the scattering coefficients of the two fragments.
+In Theorem~\ref{theorem5.3} the transition matrix for the full-line lattice is expressed as an ordered matrix product of the transition matrices for the two fragments described in \eqref{5.1}--\eqref{5.4}.
+In the next theorem, we express the scattering coefficients for the full-line lattice in terms of the scattering coefficients for the two fragments.
+The results presented in the theorem are significant because it is easier to determine the scattering coefficients from a fragment than the scattering coefficients from the full-line lattice.
+The formulas in the theorem show how to combine the scattering coefficients for the fragments so that we can determine the scattering coefficients for the full-line lattice.

-\begin{theorem} Assume that the $q\times q$ matrix-valued coefficients in \eqref{1.26} belong to the class $\mathcal A$ described in Definition~\ref{definition1.1}, and $m$ is the integer appearing in the fragmentation specified in \eqref{4.1}--\eqref{4.4}.
-Let $S(z)$ given in \eqref{2.22} be the scattering matrix for the full-line lattice $\mathbb Z$ and let $S_1(z)$ and $S_2(z)$ given in \eqref{4.11} be the scattering matrices corresponding to the fragments described in \eqref{4.1} and \eqref{4.2}, respectively.
+\begin{theorem} Assume that the $q\times q$ matrix-valued coefficients in \eqref{2.17} belong to the class $\mathcal A$ described in Definition~\ref{definition1.1}, and let $m$ be the integer in the partitioning specified in \eqref{5.1}--\eqref{5.4}.
+Let $S(z)$ given in \eqref{3.22} be the scattering matrix for the full-line lattice $\mathbb Z$ and let $S_1(z)$ and $S_2(z)$ given in \eqref{5.11} be the scattering matrices corresponding to the fragments described in \eqref{5.1} and \eqref{5.2}, respectively.
 Then, the scattering coefficients in $S(z)$ are related to the right scattering coefficients in $S_1(z)$ and the left scattering coefficients in $S_2(z)$ as

 where we recall that $I$ is the $q\times q$ identity matrix and the dagger denotes the matrix adjoint. \end{theorem}